tolauwae/phd-thesis/src/introduction/introduction.typ

 To emphasize the importance of formal foundations and to help readers navigate the following chapters, we begin with a brief discussion of our formal framework for debugging in @chapter:foundations.

 //== The promise of universal bytecode interpreters

+== Organization of the dissertation

+After our introduction of the formal framework used throughout this dissertation in @chapter:foundations, we present our first contribution, the WARDuino virtual machine and its remote debugger, in @chapter:remote.
+The chapter will introduce the virtual machine in great detail, and highlight the components and design decisions that makes is suitable for the novel debugging techniques we present in the following chapters.
+@chapter:oop shows how we adapt the out-of-place debugging technique to embedded systems, and presents our novel out-of-place debugger built on top of the WARDuino virtual machine.
+The stateful out-of-place debugger already allows for some control over the order and timing of asynchronous events, however, it does not fully address the difficulties associated with non-deterministic bugs, in particular, those bugs caused by very specific conditions of the environment.
+This is addressed by our multiverse debugger for microcontrollers, _MIO_, which we present in @chap:multiverse.
+The _MIO_ debugger presents the first multiverse debugger that works on a live execution of the program, and takes into account both input and output streams.
+In @chapter:testing, we present the novel testing framework we developed for testing our debuggers, called _Latch_.
+Finally, we will conclude with some final thoughts on the contributions of this dissertation, and discuss future work in @chapter:conclusion.